 Five Things Propane Users Need to Do to Prepare for Winter

-Although it's felt like winter for a few weeks, the season didn't actually arrive until a week ago and from what we can tell, cold temperatures and snowy conditions are pretty much here to stay for the next few months.
-If propane is what you use as your heat source at your home or office, there are a few steps that the New York Propane Gas Association suggests you take in order to keep everyone safe this winter.
+Winter doesn't begin for nearly a month, but these last few days it's certainly felt as though it's already arrived.
+It looks like cold temperatures are here to stay for the next few months and if propane is what you use as your heat source at your home or office, there are a few steps that the New York Propane Gas Association suggests you take in order to make sure that everyone is kept safe this winter.

-A snow or ice covered propane tank is bad news, so you want to use something like a pole, stake, or flag to mark where you tank is.
-The marker needs to be higher than the tank.
-This will help keep you from accidentally shoveling or snow-blowing onto your tank.
-Keep in mind if your tank gets covered with snow, you should use a broom to clean it off.
+A snow or ice-covered propane tank can be really bad news, so what you want to be sure to do is to use something like a pole, a stake, or a flag to mark where your tank is.
+Keep in mind that the marker needs to be higher than the tank.
+By marking where your tank is, you'll prevent yourself from accidentally shoveling or snow-blowing onto your tank.
+If your tank gets covered with snow, you should use a broom to clean it off.

 Do everything you can to make sure that there's always a clear path to your tank.
-In the event that you need to have your tank filled, keep in mind that fuel delivery trucks are about twice the size of a car, so the path will need to be nice and wide.
+Also, in the event that you need to have your tank filled, keep in mind that fuel delivery trucks are about twice the size of a car, so the path to your propane tank will need to be nice and wide.

-never use an outside tank inside.
-These tanks require special ventilation and could emit carbon monoxide fumes that could kill you and your family.
+Whatever you do, never use an outside tank inside your house.
+Outdoor propane tanks require special ventilation and could emit carbon monoxide fumes that could kill you and your family.
 Only use propane appliances inside if they're approved for indoor use.